 A project plan, that is, a memo of some 3‒5 pages about the proposed dissertation on the research problem you want to address, whatever you may have in mind in terms of theoretical grounding, dependent variable, empirical material, methodology to be used in addressing the problem, etc.

-You can either a) submit letters from academic scholars that are familiar with your work (maximum two) or b) list references who can be contacted should you be shortlisted (maximum two).
+You can either a) submit letters from academic scholars that are familiar with your work (maximum two) or b) list references who can be contacted by the admission committee should you be shortlisted (maximum two).

 Submit samples of prior research (1‒3), preferable in English and otherwise in Swedish.
 If more than one sample is sent in, mention in the personal letter which ones are to be given priority in the evaluation.
 If any of the samples submitted have multiple authors, they should be accompanied by a statement certifying and detailing the specific contribution made by the applicant.